GATE 2021

 GATE Eligibility for International Applicants

-GATE 2021 enables the candidates from Bangladesh, Ethiopia, Nepal, Singapore, Sri Lanka, and the United Arab Emirates to seek admissions to M.Tech or PhD courses in various IITs and IISc Bangalore.
-The all India exam will be conducted in the mentioned countries for applicants from these nationalities.
+GATE 2023 enables candidates from Bangladesh, Ethiopia, Nepal, Singapore, Sri Lanka, and the United Arab Emirates to seek admissions to M.Tech or PhD courses in various IITs and IISc Bangalore.
+The all-India exam will be conducted in the mentioned countries for applicants from these nationalities.
 International candidates are required to satisfy the following GATE Eligibility Criteria:

 GATE Eligibility for Candidates Having Backlog: